meis/ws-mud/README.md

 perl ws-mud
 ```

-Then, you can start playing going to http://localhost:3000/player/your_name (Next comming...login screen!)
+Then, you can start playing going to http://localhost:3000/player/your_name (Next comming...login screen!).

+If you don't know what to do..try to type 'help'.

+##IS MULTIPLAYER

+Yes, you can open more tabs and login with another player.